The Lordly Hudson: Song

 Composer Ned Rorem put Goodman's poem "The Lordly Hudson" to art song.
 Rorem first met Goodman in 1938 at a weekly poetry reading in Chicago, when Rorem was an early teenager.
 Goodman became Rorem's foremost social and poetic influence, his "Manhattan Goethe".
 Rorem said he had no background in American art songs before he wrote "The Lordly Hudson".
 He was inspired to set Goodman's poem to song after hearing Francis Poulenc's "C" setting of Louis Aragon, particularly the vocal interval "de la prairie", at a New York Christmas party in 1946.
-Though he had strugged to set the poem to music before, Rorem wrote the song in one session the next day, beginning with the "Home!
+Though he had struggled to set the poem to music before, Rorem wrote the song in one session the next day, beginning with the "Home!
 Home!" and "No, no!" parts.
 The result is lyrical and dramatic, with arching, high emotion intervals and "supple melodic phrases" recalling the Hudson River's grandeur atop a "strong rhythmic chordal accompaniment".
+A Singer's Guide to the American Art Song described Rorem's composition as matching the urgency and nobility in Goodman's original poem.

 Soprano Janet Fairbank, who was known for new American songs, premiered the work without changes.
 It was known then as "Poem" and later became "Driver, What Stream Is It?" before Goodman titled it "The Lordly Hudson" for the song's publication by Richard Dana.
 Fairbank died on the day of its publication in 1947.
 The song was dedicated to her.

 The Music Library Association recognized Rorem's "The Lordly Hudson" as the best published song of 1948.
 It launched his career as his first song, becoming one of his best-known and most-sung.
 Rorem would continue to set poetry by Goodman to song throughout his career.
-Vocalists Susan Graham and Nathan Gunn have recorded performances of the song.
-"The Lordly Hudson" became a cultural touchstone of New York City.
+Vocalists Susan Graham and Nathan Gunn have recorded performances of "The Lordly Hudson".
+The song became a cultural touchstone of New York City.